 Duration: Each day, we will bird from 6 AM to noon.
 A 20-minute snack break will be scheduled in the morning (approximately 9:00 AM) along with a 60-minute lunch break around noon.
 If birding is productive, I will open the invitation for birders to join me for several more hours of birding Point Pelee, wrapping up the tour day by 3:00 PM.
 After dinner, we may visit Hillman Marsh for shorebirding.
 These additional outings typically last approximately 90 minutes.
 At a minimum, birders should expect to bird 7.5 hours each day.

 Outing notes: Here are some ideas of what to pack and what to wear during this field outing.
-A field lunch, some snacks, plenty of water, electrolyte or Gatorade mix, sturdy footwear, insect repellent, insect jacket or head net, lens cloth, lip balm, sunscreen and favoured field guides.
+A field lunch, some snacks, plenty of water, electrolyte or Gatorade mix, sturdy footwear, insect repellent, lens cloth, lip balm, sunscreen and favoured field guides.
 Lunches and snacks may be left in our vehicles, which will be conveniently parked only a short distance away from the Visitor Centre, in the VC parking lot.
 For more information about EOBs approach to birding at Point Pelee, please read the following linked page: Birding at Point Pelee National Park

 Walking: Each day, we will bird by foot for most of the day.
 The pace is slow, but the long days on one’s feet can be challenging.
 We will have approximately 60-80 min cumulative rest each day (snacks, coffee break, lunch), so this certainly does help rest the body.
 Be sure to wear sturdy footwear, comfortable clothing, and pack a camping stool (fold-up) for moments where sitting is possible (such as waiting on a skulking bird in dense foliage).